Soquixx/AI-chatbot_BRIK/README.md

 ```
 You: what is a list in python?

 Chatbot: Hey there!
 A list in Python is a collection of items that is ordered and changeable.
 You can think of it like a shopping list where you can add, remove, or change items.
 You create one using square brackets `[]`.
 For example: `fruits = ["apple", "banana", "cherry"]`.
-What else can I help you with? 馃槉
+What else can I help you with?
-馃搳 Tokens used: 88
+Tokens used: 88

 You: how do I add "orange" to it?

 Chatbot: Great question!
 You can easily add an item to the end of a list using the `.append()` method.
 Like this: `fruits.append("orange")`.
 Your list would then be `["apple", "banana", "cherry", "orange"]`.
 Keep the great questions coming!
-馃搳 Tokens used: 162
+ Tokens used: 162

 You: clear

-Chatbot: History cleared and screen refreshed 鉁?
+Chatbot: History cleared and screen refreshed ?
 You: exit

 Chatbot: Conversation ended!
-Catch you later 馃槃
+Catch you later